Faculty Careers in the Teaching University

 Introduction and Context

 Aloha.
 My name is Brooke A. Carlson, and I am an Assistant Professor, non-tenure track, at Chaminade University in Honolulu Hawaii.
-I earned my BA in English and French from Bowdoin College, and my Ph.D. in Early Modern English Literature under the direction of Bruce Smith, at the University of Southern California.
+I earned my BA in English and French from Bowdoin College, and my Ph.D. in Early Modern English Literature at the University of Southern California.
 I teach at Chaminade University, a native Hawaiian serving institution where the majority of students are women, first generation college students, people of color, and members of the lower socioeconomic status.
 Chaminade is also a Catholic university in the Marianist tradition.

 At a teaching university, I teach all the time.
 I teach face to face, hybrid, and online classes and I’m teaching nearly twelve months out of the year.
 I even teach internationally in July and August.
 Some of this is because of where my job landed me, and the cost of living; but it is also the nature of the work I do at a teaching university.
 My regular teaching load is four classes per semester, and 24 credits an academic year.
 Frequently, I teach what are called overloads, which means another three or four classes per year, and an additional 9 to 12 credits.
 One of the disadvantages of the shift into online teaching is that it means always already even more teaching.